Sukhoi Su-30MKI: Operational history

 On 21 July 2015, India and UK began the bilateral exercise named Indradhanush with aircraft operating from three Royal Air Force bases.
 The exercises included both Beyond Visual Range (BVR) and Within Visual Range (WVR) exercises between the Su-30MKI and Eurofighter Typhoon.
 Indian media reported the results were in favour of the IAF with a score of 12–0 at WVR engagements.
 They also claim that the IAF Su-30MKIs held an edge over the Typhoons in BVR engagements though not in as dominating a manner.
 The RAF issued a statement that the results being reported by the Indian media did not reflect the results of the exercise.
 According to Aviation International News, "In close combat, thrust vector control on the Flankers more than compensated for the greater thrust-to-weight ratio of the Typhoon".

 On 26 February 2019, four Sukhoi Su-30MKIs escorted Mirage 2000s into Pakistan for the Balakot airstrike which destroyed a Jaish-e-Mohammed terrorist camp.
 The following day, two Su-30MKIs on combat air patrol were attacked by multiple Pakistani F-16s using AMRAAM missiles.
 The jets successfully dodged and jammed multiple missiles.
 The debris of an AMRAAM missile was later recovered and displayed by the IAF to disprove the Pakistani claim of not using the F-16 as Pakistan can only use the missile with F-16s.
 PAF claimed that it had downed an Indian Sukhoi Su-30MKI in the aerial skirmish.
 The Indian Air Force stated that all dispatched Sukhoi aircraft returned safely with the only confirmed loss was a MiG-21.
 On 8 October 2019, during the Indian Air Force Day celebrations, the IAF flew the Su-30MKI that Pakistan claimed to have shot down.

-In 2024, IAF deployed four Su-30MKIs to multinational Exercise Pitch Black 2024 hosted by Royal Australian Air Force which will be held from July 12 to August 2.
-The long distance flight is supported by Il-78MKI mid-air refueller, C-17 Globemaster and a hault in Halim, Indonesia.
-The Indian contingent conprises of 150 personnel including pilots, engineers, technicians, controllers, and other subject matter experts.
+In 2024, IAF deployed four Su-30MKIs to multinational Exercise Pitch Black 2024 hosted by Royal Australian Air Force which will be held from 12 July to 2 August.
+The long distance flight is supported by Il-78MKI mid-air refueller, C-17 Globemaster and a halt in Halim, Indonesia.
+The Indian contingent consists of 150 personnel including pilots, engineers, technicians, controllers, and other subject matter experts.
 This will be the largest version of the exercise since its inception in 1981.
 The same contingent participated in Exercise Udara Shakti with Sukhoi Su-30MKM of the Royal Malaysian Air Force which was conducted from 5 to 9 August at Kuantan, Malaysia.
 The contingent returned to India on 10 August 2024.